claytongulick/BARE/README.md

 Application State is the central "heartbeat" of the application.
 It is the driver for all user interface changes, IO communication, and the application lifecycle.

-An example if this is the "location" node in the above diagram.
+An example of this is the "location" node in the above diagram.
 By monitoring "app.location" a stage component can trigger a transition to a different screen.
 This can go n-levels deep, for example, a tabbed view could have a stage component that listens to "app.screen.tabbed_view.location".
 The primary stage component navigates to the tabbed view via a change to "app.location" and the current displayed tab is rendered by the sub-stage component listening for changes to "app.screen.tabbed_view.location".

 One advantage of representing state in this way is ease of persistence and loading.
 In applications where durability across restarts is necessary (mobile applications, for example) the Application State graph can be easily stored to disk and loaded after restart, triggering the relevant listeners and restoring state to the precise point where the application was terminating.